tpat7187/tinychad/README.md

   - recreate important deep learning architectures using tinychad (LSTM, RESNET, Transformer)

 TODO:
-  * computation graph
+  * rewrite frontend and allow for simple graph opts on the computation graph
-  * LLVM/MLIR backend
-    * multithreading?
+    * elementwise kernel fusion
-  * update training/testing
-    * batchnorm2d passing tests
+    * reshapes dont make copies
+  * write tokenizier for computation graph nodes
   * state dict for transfer learning
-  * GPU backend
-    * pycuda vs CUDA from toolkit testing

 ## how to chad
 tinychad is like pytorch but slower but also significantly smaller